What is Emirates Dubai Connect?

 The itinerary must be a single booking ticketed on one ticket.
 The ticket must be issued on an Emirates (176) document or a Qantas (081) document.

-If you are looking at a layover less than 6/8 hours, then we suggest you look up these two handy guides we’ve written instead:
+If you are looking at a layover of fewer than 8 hours, then we suggest you look up these handy guides instead:

 - How to do a Dubai Stopover – a guide on what you can fit in for a short sightseeing tour